-The Landlord and the single Tenant involved attended the hearing.
+The Landlord and one of the Tenants involved (i.e., the "Tenant") attended the hearing.
 The Landlord testified, and the Tenant confirmed, that they served the Tenant with copies of the Notice of Dispute Resolution Proceeding package, and their supporting evidence.
-The Tenant did not prepare documentary evidence for this hearing; however, I consider their testimony as evidence they presented in this matter.
+The Tenant did not prepare documentary evidence for this hearing; however, I consider their testimony in the hearing as evidence they presented in this matter.